61 Glimpses of the Future

 - The most interesting aspects of this, or any trip will never make it onto any list.

 I’m a writer, photographer and the Founder of Studio D. I travelled these 7,000 km with a single piece of hand-luggage, the D3.
 Photos from this trip here.
 Want more?
-Subscribe to the Borderlands mailing list.
+Subscribe to the Dispatch Mailing List.
 If you liked this click [heart] so others can do.

 I wrote The Field Study Handbook to help others see and experience the world differently when they travel.